Driconaari/TicTacToePy/README.md

 5. The game will display the board after each move and indicate the winner or if it's a draw.

 ## Example
+Choose your player (X/O): X Enter the difficulty level (search depth) between 1 and 10: 3 . . . . . . . . .

+Enter row and column (1-3): 1 1 X . . . . . . . .

+AI is making a move...
+X . . .
+O . . . .

+Enter row and column (1-3): 1 2 X X . .
+O . . . .

+AI is making a move...
+X X . .
+O O . . .

+Enter row and column (1-3): 1 3 X X X .
+O O . . .

+X wins

+## Requirements

+- Python 3.x

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or bug fixes.